Call Us

 Signs and symptoms specific to diabulimia

-Firstly, have you noticed any signs of hyperglycaemia (high blood sugar), as taking too little insulin can cause this:
+Firstly, it's important to look out for signs of hyperglycaemia (high blood sugar), as taking too little insulin can cause this.

-Short term signs of hyperglycaemia
+Short-term signs of hyperglycaemia

 • Increased urination